Big, bold & beautiful roses

 Nancy Hayward (1937)

 Climbing Tea.
 Famous, Australian bred climber with huge, single dark pink flowers on strong growing bush.
-Good in hot climates.sold out
+Good in hot climates.available now

 Noisette.
 More of a tall shrub with big clusters of pinky lilac semi-double flowers.
 Repeats reliably all season.
 It has a lovely fresh fragrance typical of a noisette.
 It is a very well behaved shrub in the garden with a big impact for most of the year.
 Very under-rated.
 Large plants available now $15